Critical Challenges and Guidelines in Evaluating Synthetic Tabular Data: A Systematic Review: Introduction

 However, despite the above-mentioned advantages of synthetic health data, major challenges remain with their large-scale adoption.
 One of the major challenge is the lack of consensus on evaluating synthetically generated data vis à vis the corresponding real data \cite{RodrguezAlmeida2022SyntheticPD,unknownJordon,unknownSchaar}.
-This not only makes it difficult to track the state-of-the-art progress of synthetic data generation methods but also poses barriers to trust and adoption, as well as presents regulatory and compliance issues.
+This not only makes it difficult to track the state-of-the-art progress of synthetic data generation methods but also poses barriers to trust and adoption, as well as presents regulatory and compliance challenges in safety-critical healthcare settings increasingly shaped by emerging governance expectations.

-To shed light on the evaluation approaches of synthetic data we have conducted a systematic review of $1766$ research articles published in the last ten years.
+To shed light on the evaluation approaches of synthetic data we have conducted a systematic review of $134$ research articles published in the last ten years.

 This is the first review of this type and size to understand which approaches are being used to evaluate the quality of synthetic data, along with the associated data generation methods and their target application areas.
-We focused on structured tabular and time-series health data since this is one of the areas with the highest potential in advancing healthcare \cite{articleHernandez} and presents unique data challenges, such as dealing with missingness.
+We provide a structured consolidation of generation and evaluation methods into taxonomies, alongside an analysis of their application contexts.
+We focused on structured tabular and time-series health data since this is one of the areas with the highest potential in advancing healthcare\cite{articleHernandez} and present unique data challenges, such as dealing with missingness.
 In addition, there is a higher consensus on the evaluation methods for other data modalities, such as imaging and text, where the respective research communities have developed metrics such as Fréchet Inception Distance (FID) \cite{inproceedingsFID} and BERTScore \cite{unknownBERTScore} respectively.